rstudio-conf-2022/people-analytics-rstats/README.md

 This course will be valuable to you if:

-- You currently work or intend to work in a people-related discipline
+- You currently work or intend to work in a people-related discipline.

-- You have a basic working knowledge of R and RStudio,
+- You have a basic working knowledge of R and RStudio.

 - You are interested in learning applied statistical methods that are commonly used to understand and draw conclusions about the skills, behaviors and attitudes of people and groups.